JoaoLopesF/Esp-Mobile-Apps-Esp32/README.md

 I have prepared a set of applications, to serve as a basis, for those who need to make ble connected mobile projects with the ESP32.

-    - Part I    - Esp-IDF app - Esp32 firmware example - https://github.com/JoaoLopesF/Esp-Idf-Mobile-App-Esp32
+    - Part I    - Esp-IDF app - Esp32 firmware example  - this github repo
-    - Part II   - Android app - mobile app example - soon
+    - Part II   - iOS app - mobile app example          - https://github.com/JoaoLopesF/Esp-Idf-Mobile-App-iOS
-    - Part III  - iOS app - mobile app example - soon
+    - Part III  - Android app - mobile app example      - soon, prevision -> 30-Aug-2018

 So far, for anyone who ventures to make mobile applications (Android and iOS), with the ESP32, there was not yet, something ready for the beginning of the development.